thesmart/git-rebase-cheat-sheet/README.md

  1. Assign yourself as the assignee.
  1. Request review from others, and consider sending them a courtesy Slack message.

- ## Fixing Mistakes Part 2: After Push
+ ## Fixing Mistakes Part 2: Remote Commits

 Suppose we made a mistake that we've already pushed to our feature branch.
 OH NOES!